opd-ai/asset-generator/README.md

 The CLI follows clean architecture with clear separation of concerns:

 - **cmd/**: CLI command definitions and user interaction
-- **pkg/client/**: SwarmUI API client (reusable library)
+- **pkg/client/**: Asset generation API client (reusable library)
 - **pkg/output/**: Output formatting utilities
 - **internal/config/**: Configuration validation logic

 ### API Client

-The SwarmUI API client is designed to be reusable and can be imported by other Go projects:
+The asset generation API client is designed to be reusable and can be imported by other Go projects:

 ```go
 import "github.com/opd-ai/asset-generator/pkg/client"